How to Brine Your Turkey and Why You Should

 Trust me: you will not taste any saltiness in your turkey.

-Last year I decided to add sugar to the brine, just for fun.
+A couple of years ago, I decided to add sugar to the brine, just for fun.
 I added about a cup of granulated sugar.
 Sweet Shark thought it was the best turkey I had ever made.

 Here’s the basic “recipe” with some flavoring options.
 Adjust the ingredient amounts based on the size of your turkey.